 Brooke Waldron

 She is the recipient of various arts & culture grants, invitational exhibits and special recognitions for her continued work in community based projects.
+She presented her first solo exhibition in November 2023.

 Artist Statement:

 "I love the natural world around me and my creative process is anchored to it.
 I pull my inspiration largely from nature and my relationship with self.
 As a mixed Native women, I confront duality with creative inspiration.
 I want my work to focus on exploring the relationship between color, nature, and a range of traditional symbolism.
-I enjoy painting on big canvas to bring the viewer closer to the unique power of the natural world and to provide an invitation to contemplate our kinship with it.
-I am speaking to a wider dialogue on the preservation and celebration of cultural values.

 Affiliations